-You should expect to get an A or a good A in GCSE or IGCSE.
+You should expect to get a solid level 7 or a level 8 or 9 in GCSE or IGCSE.
 If you think there is doubt about this, you should speak to your Maths teacher.
+For Further Maths, we strongly recommend a minimum of a level 8.